michaeldll/pmrem/README.md

 # Prefiltered, Mipmapped Radiance Environment Map (PMREM) Experimentation

 As barebones I'm willing to go.
-You probably don't want to use this.
+You probably don't want to use this (?).

 Featuring:

-- Only 3 dependencies
+- Few dependencies
 - Fast build times
 - Typescript, GLSL and SASS support